UKHO/gsfpy/README.md

 Python wrapper for the C implementation of the Generic Sensor Format library.

 - Free software: MIT license
-- __Notes on licensing__: The bundled `libgsf/libgsf03_08.so` is covered by the [LGPL v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) license.
-A copy of this license is included in the project at `libgsf/libgsf_LICENSE.md`.
-This does not affect the top-level MIT licensing of the project.
-However, as required by the libgsf license, the libgsf shared object library used by gsfpy at runtime may be replaced with a different version by setting the `GSFPY_LIBGSF_PATH` environment variable to the absolute file path of the new library.
+- __Notes on licensing__: The bundled `gsfpy3_0x/libgsf/libgsf03_0x.so` binaries are covered by the [LGPL v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) license.
+Copies of this license are included in the project at `gsfpy3_0x/libgsf/libgsf_LICENSE.md`.
+The top-level MIT licensing of the  overall `gsfpy` project is not affected by this.
+However, as required by the libgsf license, the libgsf shared object libraries used by the `gsfpy3_0x` packages at runtime may be replaced with a different version by setting the `GSFPY3_08_LIBGSF_PATH` and/or `GSFPY3_09_LIBGSF_PATH` environment variables to the absolute file path of the new library.

+## Supported GSF versions
+The default version of GSF supported is `3.08`.
+Top level package functionality for `3.08` can be used either via `import gsfpy` (without setting the `DEFAULT_GSF_VERSION` environment variable - see below) or `import gsfpy3_08`.
+Note that `import gsfpy` should also work for versions 3.06 and 3.07 of GSF as well (older versions have not been tested).

+If you are using GSF v3.09, there are two options:
+* Set the `DEFAULT_GSF_VERSION` environment variable to `"3.09"`, then `import gsfpy`
+* Import the 3.09 package directly with `import gsfpy3_09`

 ## Features

-- gsfpy.bindings provides wrappers for all GSFlib functions, including I/O, utility and info functions.
+- The `gsfpy(3_0x).bindings` modules provide wrappers for all GSFlib functions, including I/O, utility and info functions.
   Minor exceptions are noted in the sections below.

 - For added convenience the gsfpy top level package provides the following higher level abstractions: